Genocide recognition politics: Anfal campaign

 The Kurdistan Regional Government has set aside 14 April as a day of remembrance for the Al-Anfal campaign.
 In Sulaymanya a museum was established in the former prison of the Directorate of General Security.
 Many Iraqi Arabs reject that any mass killings of Kurds occurred during the Anfal campaign.

 On 28 February 2013, the British House of Commons formally recognized the Anfal as genocide following a campaign led by Conservative MP Nadhim Zahawi, who is of Kurdish descent.

 Anti-Sikh riots

 The 1984 anti-Sikh riots, also known as the 1984 Sikh Massacre, was a series of organised pogroms against Sikhs in India following the assassination of Indira Gandhi by her Sikh bodyguards.
 The ruling Indian National Congress had been in active complicity with the mob, as to the organisation of the riots.
 Government estimates project that about 2,800 Sikhs were killed in Delhi and 3,350 nationwide, whilst independent sources estimate the number of deaths at about 8,000–17,000.

+Assyrian genocide (Sayfo)

+The Sayfo is less well known than the Armenian genocide, partially because its targets were divided among mutually-antagonistic churches and did not develop a collective identity.
+During the 1990s, before the first academic research on the Sayfo, Assyrian diaspora groups (inspired by campaigns for Armenian genocide recognition) began to press for a similar formal acknowledgement.
+In parallel with the political campaign, Armenian genocide research began to include Assyrians as victims.
+In December 2007, the International Association of Genocide Scholars passed a resolution recognizing the Assyrian genocide.
+The Sayfo is also recognized as a genocide in resolutions passed by Sweden (in 2010), Armenia (2015), the Netherlands (2015), and Germany (in 2016).
+Memorials in Armenia, Australia, Belgium, France, Greece, Sweden, Ukraine, and the United States commemorate victims of the Sayfo.